 Rainy season (most suitable for Ayurveda): June-July

 While Kochi can be explored to its fullest within two days, tourists can extend their Kerala visit to Thekkady, a hill station located 190 kms from Kochi.
 Truly undisturbed by the rest of the world, Thekkady is a perfect getaway for busy city dwellers!
 Not just for relaxation and stress relief, it is an opportunity to know Mother Nature in close!
 Periyar Wildlife Sanctuary in Thekkady is also a Tiger Reserve and home to herds of elephants, sambar, lion-tailed Macaques and Nilgiri Langurs.
 Trekking, night jungle safari, tree-house stay, wild camping, hiking, jungle walk, bamboo boating, tea plantations and a lot more awaits tourists in Thekkady!
-Gaya Travel together with Malaysian Airlines suggests Kochi for a rejuvenating holiday from your busy hustles of city lives!
+Gaya Travel suggests Kochi for a rejuvenating holiday from your busy hustles of city lives!
 Visiting God’s Own Country is indeed worthwhile!

 |Additional Notes on Kochi: